learn-co-curriculum/dsc-working-with-known-json-schemas/README.md

 ## Breaking out nested data

-Now that we have the data loaded, let's clean it up by breaking out some of the nested data.
+Now that you have the data loaded, it's time to clean it up by breaking out some of the nested data.
 For example, you should notice that the headline entries are actualy dictionaries.
-We could transform these into singular data columns with something like this:
+You could transform these into singular data columns with something like this:

 ```python